bernitorres/azure-docs/articles/search/search-lucene-query-architecture.md

 <a name="stage2"></a>
 ## Stage 2: Lexical analysis

 Lexical analyzers process *term queries* and *phrase queries* after the query tree is structured.
-An analyzer accepts the text inputs given to it by the parser, processes the text, and then sends back tokenized terms to be incorporated into the query tree.
+An analyzer receives the text inputs given to it by the parser, processes the text, and then sends back tokenized terms to be incorporated into the query tree.

 The most common form of lexical analysis is *linguistic analysis* which transforms query terms based on rules specific to a given language: